HobaiRiku/wsl2-auto-portproxy/README.md

 * predefined: Define the custom port to proxy, "666:22" means `windows(666)->linux(22)`, if undefined, port in windows will follow the same of linux.
 Must be a string array in the sub field name `tcp`.
 * ignore: If defined, will ignore the port in linux.
 Must be a number array in the sub field name `tcp`.

+**Note: If port is already use by another program in windows, the port will be omitted**

 ## License
 MIT